 If you do not click on the prompt, it will remain in the notifications pane of your desktop app.
 You can click the relevant notification to add manual time, or choose to clear the notification by clicking the 'x'.

-Keep in mind you can also add manual entries at any time in your console.
+Keep in mind you can also add manual entries at any time in your Timeline.

 My notifications still aren't appearing!

 Depending on your operating system set-up and preferences, your WiseTime notifications (eg. Add Manual Time prompt) may be blocked from appearing on your desktop.
 In both MacOS and Windows, WiseTime notifications will not pop up if you have activated Do Not Disturb (Mac) or Focus Assist (Windows 10) mode in your desktop settings.
 Notifications will, however, continue to be displayed in your desktop message centre or notification history, as well as the WiseTime app notifications pane.

 Add WiseTime to Focus Assist Priority List (for Windows 10 users):

 - To access Focus Assist, open the Windows 10 Settings screen found on the Start Menu, then click the System link

 - Use the left navigation bar to click on the Focus Assist link